sidbhanushali/Javascript-Task-List/README.md

 the front end was bult  using Materialize CSS library the tasks are saved to local storage and can be cleared individually or all together

+you can search and filter for your tasks